chesty/maps-docker-compose/README.md

 It should init into a working OpenStreetMap server with tiles, osrm and vroom, and nominatim.

+Everything goes through nginx on port 8000 out of the box, so if you point your browser at :8000 you'll hit osrm-frontend, and it will use your local nominatim server for reverse geocoding and osrm-backend for routing.

 The file `postgres/postgresql.conf` out of the box is set for a system with about 16GB ram and 4 cores.
 Check out https://pgtune.leopard.in.ua/#/ to get better starting values for your system